Those who have loved ones with disabilities and wish to save money tax-free often create…

 Enabling the Disabled

-In honor of October as Special Needs Awareness Month, let’s take a look at planning for disabled people to live their best lives.
+In honor of October as Disability Awareness Month, let’s look at planning for disabled people to live their best lives.
 Family money can be carefully managed to fit the disability-benefit rules and still provide additional perks for the disabled person to enjoy.
 And, though the rules can be strict, disabled people are still permitted autonomy to own some money for their personal use and yet retain their valuable benefits.

 For the disabled who have formerly worked